gibsramen/xebec/README.md

 ## Usage

 Navigate inside the `<project_name>` directory.
-To perform all beta-diversity calculations, run the following command:
+To start the pipeline , run the following command:

 ```
 snakemake --cores 1